dongi01/SmartIrrigation_IoTUniTN/README.md

 1. running the database on your local machine
 2. running the database on the cloud

-You can careate your local cluster with `MongoDB` and `MongoDBCompass` following this [guide](https://zellwk.com/blog/local-mongodb/) (how to create the database and how to connect it, don't look at how to connect from server NodeJS).
+You can create your local cluster with `MongoDB` and `MongoDBCompass` following this [guide](https://zellwk.com/blog/local-mongodb/) (how to create the database and how to connect it, don't look at how to connect from server NodeJS).
 This method is good if you have a home server but it is not the best if you haven't because your machine should run 24/7.

 Otherwhise you can create your MongoDB account and create your cluster online.
 Follow this [guide](https://www.mongodb.com/basics/clusters/mongodb-cluster-setup) for that.

-Onece you have your cluster you have to create one database, witch will be composed of two collection:
+Once you have your cluster you have to create one database, witch will be composed of two collections:
 1. Users
 2. Sensors_data